 international Service area

-Cervical Cancer Prevention in Sri Lanka
+Cervical Cancer Prevention

 Efforts were expanded to eliminate cervical cancer as a public health problem in Sri Lanka through The Cervical Cancer Elimination Project.
-The program includes vaccinating girls against the Human Papilloma Virus (HPV) at age 10, and screening women for cervical cancer at ages 35 and 45 with HPV DNA testing.
-The Cervical Cancer Elimination project is a partnership between the Rotary Club of Birmingham, O’Neal Comprehensive Cancer Center at UAB, The Rotary Club of Colombo (Sri Lanka), Ashok Leyland Company and the Sri Lankan Ministry of Health.
+The program included vaccinating girls against the Human Papilloma Virus (HPV) at age 10, and screening women for cervical cancer at ages 35 and 45 with HPV DNA testing.
+The Cervical Cancer Elimination project was a partnership between the Rotary Club of Birmingham, O’Neal Comprehensive Cancer Center at UAB, The Rotary Club of Colombo (Sri Lanka), Ashok Leyland Company and the Sri Lankan Ministry of Health.

-The Cervical Cancer Elimination Project aims to improve the capacity of local health care professionals, promote disease prevention, and create treatment programs that limit the spread of communicable diseases and reduce the incidence and effect of non-communicable diseases.
+The Cervical Cancer Elimination Project aimed to improve the capacity of local health care professionals, promote disease prevention, and create treatment programs that limit the spread of communicable diseases and reduce the incidence and effect of non-communicable diseases.
 By developing a replicable training model for midwives, the project strengthens Sri Lanka's health care system serves as a platform that can be disseminated to other countries.

-In 2021, Rotarian Dr. Isabel Scarinci, senior advisor for Globalization and Cancer, O’Neal Comprehensive Cancer Center at University of Alabama at Birmingham, was named one of six Rotary People of Action: Champions of Health for her work to address cervical cancer in Sri Lanka.
+In 2021, Rotarian Dr. Isabel Scarinci, senior advisor for Globalization and Cancer, O’Neal Comprehensive Cancer Center at University of Alabama at Birmingham, was named one of six Rotary People of Action: Champions of Health for her work to address cervical cancer.
+Read More.

 “It is a great honor to be recognized by Rotary for my work to help eliminate cervical cancer as a public health problem,” said Dr. Scarinci.
 “But what’s most important is that this award helps bring attention to a disease that should not be as prevalent as it is.
 Cervical cancer is a preventable disease, yet it is the second most common cancer in women worldwide.
 Raising awareness of this fact will save lives by helping to inform women everywhere that there is screening to protect themselves and a vaccine to protect their daughters from this devastating disease.”